tenseoverflow/hen.ee/README.md

 $ jekyll serve
 ```

-To deploy, use a CDN or hosting provider of your choice.
+To deploy, use a CDN (like Github Pages or Cloudflare Pages) or hosting provider of your choice.